Try these Groundhog Day science activities & books for kids that explore shadow science experiments, weather predictions and more seasonal fun!

 If your kids are weather buffs, check out The Kid’s Book of Weather Forecasting — it has a LOT of fun activities they’ll enjoy!

-And older kids will enjoy learning what other animals might be good at predicting the weather in this online episode of PBS’ Dragonfly TV: Weather Forecasting.
+And older kids will enjoy learning to predict the weather in this online guide from Weather WizKids: Weather Forecasting.

 Just remember, no matter what Phil predicts, don’t blame him for the weather!